justindujardin/mathy/libraries/website/docs/about.md

 ### [AlphaZero General](https://github.com/suragnair/alpha-zero-general){target=\_blank}

-After learning about the success of [MCTS combined with Neural Networks](https://deepmind.com/blog/article/alphazero-shedding-new-light-grand-games-chess-shogi-and-go){target=\_blank} I was convinced that an alternative to custom written heuristics was available to transform trees in complex ways.
-It was at this time that I came across an AlphaGo implementation called [Alpha Zero General](https://github.com/suragnair/alpha-zero-general){target=\_blank} that I adapted to single-agent Mathy environments.
+AlphaZero General is a mostly-faithful implementation of AlphaGo in python.
+A heavily modified version is used by the `zero` agent in mathy.
 While the code has changed quite a bit, you can continue see parts of AZG in the MathyEnv and MCTS classes.
-The `zero` agent is based on this approach.

 !!! warning "Missing Functionality"

-        At one point during an aggressive refactor and simplification I removed the self-play competition from the `zero` agent's training regimen.
-Later, I saw a comment from DeepMind about how self-play is critical to continual learning because it creates a competetive challenge that is never too hard or too easy.
+        At one point during an aggressive refactor and simplification pass, I removed the self-play evaluation step from the `zero` agent's training loop.
+Later, I saw a comment from DeepMind (link?) about how self-play is critical to continual learning because it creates a competetive challenge that is never too hard or too easy.

-        This code is relatively straight-forward and should be revived for optimal performance.
+        The code for self-play is relatively straight-forward and should be revived for optimal training.
+It basically breaks down as:

+        1.  gather **n** episodes of training data
+        2.  **train** the **neural network** with all of the accumulated knowledge
+        3.  execute **trial** number of episodes where the **current agent** and the **newly trained agent** race to see who can complete the task first
+        4.  if the **newly trained agent** wins more than **55%** of all the trial episodes
+            - assign the **current agent** to be the **newly trained agent**
+        5.  goto 1.

 ??? note "MIT License"